tuist/cassiopeia/README.md

-# Casiopeia
+# Cache

-Cassiopeia is a cache server for advanced build systems.
-It's powered by [Elixir](https://elixir-lang.org/) and designed to be highly scalable.
+This repository contains a remote cache server for modern build systems

 ## Supported interfaces